get to know me

 • Compassion & non-judgmental curiosity

 I am committed to building a safe and trusting relationship with you that will allow us to process your experiences, explore the meaning and impact of those experiences, and support you in your efforts to cultivate the life you desire.
+In an effort to build a safe and trusting therapeutic relationship, I value transparency – which is to say, it’s okay to ask me whatever questions you need in order to feel safe with me.

 I trust that you are the expert on yourself and your experiences.
 I believe in creating a collaborative partnership with you.
 Together, we will identify treatment goals and identify bench marks to determine if we are making adequate progress toward your goals.
 I will bring the knowledge and expertise I have acquired to support you and facilitate discussion, remaining open to your feedback throughout our work together.

 Together we will create an individualized treatment plan that is uniquely tailored to meet your needs.
-To that end, I utilize an “integrative” clinical approach.
+To that end, I utilize an integrative clinical approach.
 This means that I will integrate approaches from a number of evidence-based clinical interventions to support you in meeting your goals.

 I most frequently utilize interventions from the following treatment approaches: